British Airways is testing autonomous electric wheelchairs at JFK

 If the wheelchair looks familiar, it's because it appears to adapt Whill's Model Ci design.
 We got the chance to test the vehicle at CES 2018, driving it across the show floor at a brisk five miles per hour.
 At the time, Whill said it would sell the Model Ci for $4,000, which should give an idea of how much British Airways has invested in this trial.

 Before rolling out the vehicle at additional airports, British Airways says it plans to conduct further trials at Heathrow airport.
-Both trials are part of an ongoing five-year, £6.5 million (approximately $8.3 million) effort by the airline to improve its customer experience.
+Both trials are part of an ongoing five-year, £6.5 billion (approximately $8.3 billion) effort by the airline to improve its customer experience.